personalscience/taster/README.md

 config::get("tastermonial")$datadir
 ```

+This data directory should contain:

-Download from https://libreview.com the glucose CSV files.
-Any CSV file that includes "glucose" in the name will automatically read into the database with script `psi_db_load.R`.
+-   All Libreview CSV files, exactly as downloaded from <https://libreview.com>.
+Any CSV file that includes "glucose" in the name will automatically read by the script `psi_db_load.R`.

-Download Tastermonial food notes and save as a CSV file in the same directory.
-Run `psi_db_taster_notes.R` to read all results into a dataframe that you can write to the database.
+-   Latest Tastermonial firebase output, stored in the file `table-data.csv`.
+The script `psi_db_taster_notes.R` will read all results into a dataframe.
+-   Miscellaneous other raw files including Nutrisense-formatted files.

+*Important*: The most important script is `psi_db_load.R`.
+Run this to drop and then load from scratch everything in the current database.

+The very first time you set up a new Postgres database, run the script `psi_db_create.R`.
+It's okay to run this as many times as you like; it won't do anything if the database is already set up properly.

 ## Deploy